TrudAX/denistrunin-blog/src/posts/performance-audit/index.md

 #### SQL Server

 The same principles apply to SQL Server CPU, but they are not so simple.
 SQL Server is licensing by cores.
 For the wrong selected CPU model, your SQL Server licenses can cost more than the actual hardware.
 Check this [blog post](https://sqlperformance.com/2014/01/system-configuration/selecting-a-processor-for-sql-server-2014-1) that explains the process in details.
-It is old, but the basic idea is that in every Intel's model line there is a 4-core CPU with the maximum performance per core value, the more cores you get, the less performance per core will be, so you should not use CPUs with more cores, than your system needed.
+It is old, but the basic idea is that in every Intel's model line there is a 4-core CPU with the maximum performance per core value, the more cores you get, the less performance per core will be, so you should not use CPUs with more cores than your system needed.

 As AX is an OLTP system current CPU power for a SQL Server should allow processing data from a certain amount of memory.
 The amount of this memory is whether the maximum amount supported by the SQL Server standard edition(64GB - pre-2016 and 128GB - for SQL 2016) or the maximum "active data" in the database.

 From the practical experience modern 2 * 4 cores CPU can easily handle 128GB memory.
 2 * 8 cores can work with 512GB.
-If you need more memory probably it's time to think about 4-sockets server.
+If you need more memory, probably it's time to think about 4-sockets server.

 #### Storage system

 Nowadays we have HDD, SSD, and NVMe storage.
 The main difference is the number IOPS they can handle(very simple 1K+, 20k+ 200k+).
-So if you have some storage problem(main source for this - is IO related SQL waits), you can just upgrade to the next level.
+So if you have some storage problem(the main indication for this is IO related SQL waits), you can just upgrade to the next level.

 ## AOS settings